CNES/opensand/opensand-network/opensand_cli/README.md

 ```

 ## Usage
-It is assumed that the simulation file are already configured and installed on each component, as well as this tool.
+It is assumed that the simulation files are already configured and installed on each component, as well as this tool.
 You need to modify each makefile to adapt them to your platform by correctly replacing variables value.

 Once this done, you have to run makefiles as root from your command line terminal as follows: